Skip to content

 A lot of travellers visit Rishikesh not just for a little retreat but also take baby steps by completing 200 hours of registered yoga teacher training courses.
 200 Hour Yoga Teacher Training in Rishikesh is also a special one from them.
 This introductory course is suitable for those new to yoga, or anyone who would like to establish a solid foundation in the philosophy of yoga, asanas, pranayama, and meditation.

-Starting such a journey in January makes the most sense – new year, new resolutions, and quiet time to learn without too much distraction.
+Starting such a journey in January makes the most sense, a new year, new resolutions, and quiet time to learn without too much distraction.
 Many students find that their personal journey is somewhat facilitated by the peacefulness of the Himalayas and the sanctity of having Ma Ganga flowing through town.

 Yoga Students Practicing Yoga pose during yoga teacher training at Rishikul Yogshala